 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to clomipramine or similar medicines such as imipramine amitriptyline, nortriptyline, or Elavil®.
 Do not use this medicine with a MAO inhibitor (MAOI) such as Eldepryl®, linezolid (Zyvox®), Marplan®, methylene blue, Nardil®, or Parnate® or if you have used a MAOI in the past 14 days.
 Do not use this medicine if you have had a recent heart attack.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Your doctor may tell you to take the medicine at bedtime, because clomipramine can make you sleepy.
+- Your doctor may tell you to take the medicine at bedtime to prevent drowsiness during the day.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.